Caftans As Seen From the Global Angle.

 In India, kaftans are mostly worn with a bottom to resonate with the Indian kurta.
 But long kaftans are slowly gaining traction as full-length gowns which can be worn without bottoms too.
 Bohemian fashion also includes many pieces which are similar to the loose kaftans that are comfortable and stylish.

 Heavily embroidered kaftans are often considered perfect for special occasions like weddings.
 Sequins, pearls and even silk embroidery can transform a kaftan into a luxurious piece of clothing.
 While traditional kaftans are colourful and vibrant, many modern women have started leaning towards pastels and muted colours for their traditional kaftans.

 Keeping its comfort in mind, kaftans are also popular as resort wear.
 Such kaftans may feature light georgette or chiffon material and may or may not be clubbed with bottoms.
 As resort wear, they are usually bright and colourful.

 In between the splendour of the heavily embroidered kaftans and the simpler resort wear style of kaftan lies the everyday wear kaftan worn by many women as comfortable daily wear.
 Women wear kaftans to work and may even wear a kaftan for casual lunches or dinners.
 The versatility of the kaftan has made it popular among a variety of cultures.
 Women of all ages find a kaftan to be a comfortable dress that can be worn for any occasion.

-Globally, the kaftan has been embraced in various forms and has been revived and reanimated by many fashion designers.
+Globally, the kaftan dresses for wedding has been embraced in various forms and has been revived and reanimated by many fashion designers.
 It continues to be a favourite for women looking for comfortable clothing.